-The Company's audit committee is responsible for overseeing the Group's financial reporting process.
+The Company's audit committee is responsible for overseeing the Company's financial reporting preparation and presentation process.

 Auditor's Responsibilities for the Audit of the Consolidated Financial Statements

 Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.